LAW 8501 Contracts I Credits: 3

 LAW 8911 Winning Voir Dire Credit: 1

-Students will be trained to conduct intake interviews with potential clients of the nonprofit CORE Legal Referral Services housed in the UMKC Incubator.
-In addition to gathering basic information and providing program information, students will be allowed the opportunity to follow the case by assisting the volunteer attorney representing clients accepted by CORE staff.
-Training will include the following components: a) Passive vs. Active Listening b) Forms of Questions c) Preliminary Problem Identification d) Techniques for conducting Initial Interviews e) Providing Information the Supervising Attorney Wants/Needs
+Basics of client interviewing.
+Training will include the following components: a) Passive vs. Active Listening b) Forms of Questions c) Preliminary Problem Identification d) Techniques for conducting Initial Interviews e) Providing Information the Supervising Attorney Wants/Needs”

 LAW 8913 Mental Health Investigation Credits: 1-2